If you are looking for suggestions of Korean dramas to watch, you’ve come to the right place.

 Who are You?

-A supernatural romantic drama with a promising set-up: A clumsy delivery man with loan sharks on his trail dies in a traffic accident and leaves a teenage daughter behind.
+A supernatural melodramatic rom-com with a promising set-up: A clumsy delivery man with loan sharks on his trail dies in a traffic accident and leaves a teenage daughter behind.
 He returns as a ghost and possesses a stranger for a few hours every day to help his daughter deal with his accident.
 But was it even an accident?
 Or was it murder?